 </View>

-You can use either white or black button color when you need to display a button over the media content.
-These values use static color tokens, which means they look the same in light and dark mode.
-That's important for media content since images and videos preserve their colors in both color modes.
+Use the media button color when displaying a button over media content.
+It uses static color tokens, meaning it looks the same in light and dark mode.
+This is important for media content since images and videos preserve their colors in both modes.

 <View gap={3} direction="row">